gaziakter/vs-code-extensions/README.md

 ## JavaScript Extensions:

-9. **JavaScript (ES6) Code Snippets (charalampos karypidis) -** Extension offers a collection of handy code snippets that can save you time and effort while writing JavaScript code.
+1. **JavaScript (ES6) Code Snippets (charalampos karypidis) -** Extension offers a collection of handy code snippets that can save you time and effort while writing JavaScript code.

-10. **ESLint (Microsoft) -** It is a widely adopted linter that helps you catch errors, enforce coding standards, and improve code quality in JavaScript and TypeScript.
+2. **ESLint (Microsoft) -** It is a widely adopted linter that helps you catch errors, enforce coding standards, and improve code quality in JavaScript and TypeScript.

-11. **Prettier (Prettier) -** Code formatter that enforces consistent code style across your projects.
+3. **Prettier (Prettier) -** Code formatter that enforces consistent code style across your projects.

 ---

 ## PHP Extensions:

-12. PHP Intelephense

-13. PHP DocBlocker

-14. PHP Namespace Resolver
+1. **PHP Intelephense (Ben Mewburn)_** PHP code intelligence for Visual Studio Code

+2. **PHP (Devsense)_** PHP Tools for VS Code is a full development integration for the PHP language.
+The features are provided respecting conventions, stability, simple use, and performance.
+Please see the product page for more details on devsense.com.

+3. **PHP DocBlocker(Neil Brayfield)_** A simple, dependency free PHP specific DocBlocking package

+4. **PHP Namespace Resolver(Mehedi Hasan)_** PHP Namespace Resolver can import and expand your class.
+You can also sort your imported classes by line length or in alphabetical order.

 ---

+## WordPress Extensions:

+1. **WordPress Hooks IntelliSense(Johnbillion)_** WordPress Hooks Intellisense for VS Code

+---

 ## BOOST UP EDITOR:

-15. **Live Server (Ritwick Dey) -** Allows you to create a local development server with live reloading.
+1. **Live Server (Ritwick Dey) -** Allows you to create a local development server with live reloading.

-16. **Code Spell Checker (Street Side Software) -** Spelling Checker for Visual Studio Code.
+2. **Code Spell Checker (Street Side Software) -** Spelling Checker for Visual Studio Code.

-17. **CodeSnap (adpyke) -** Simplifies the process of taking code screenshots.
+3. **CodeSnap (adpyke) -** Simplifies the process of taking code screenshots.

-18. **vscode-icons (VSCode Icons Team) -** Brings a touch of visual brilliance to your coding workspace by replacing the default file icons.
+4. **vscode-icons (VSCode Icons Team) -** Brings a touch of visual brilliance to your coding workspace by replacing the default file icons.

-19. **GitLens (GitKraken) -** It is a powerful extension that integrates Git capabilities directly into your editor.
+5. **GitLens (GitKraken) -** It is a powerful extension that integrates Git capabilities directly into your editor.

-20. **Code Runner (Jun Han) -** Provides a convenient way to quickly run code snippets or entire files in various programming languages from within Visual Studio Code.
+6. **Code Runner (Jun Han) -** Provides a convenient way to quickly run code snippets or entire files in various programming languages from within Visual Studio Code.

+7. **GitHub Copilot(github)_** Get Code Suggestions in real-time, right in your IDE